gjeschke/MMMx/docs/source/MMMx_atomic.rst

 	 4) the conformer

-	 5) the rotamer of a sidegroup
+	 5) the rotamer of a sidegroup (structures with specified rotamers) or one of the atom locations existing for a residue (crystal structures with locations)

 The Cartesian coordinate array :math:`\mathbf{C}` of an entity is thus supplemented by a coordinate index array :math:`\mathbf{I}_\mathrm{c}`.
 In Matlab, `logical indexing`__, together with the index array, provides a very intuitive and efficient way for extracting required subsets of coordinates and to reassign them after some processing.